makma/custom-element-devkit/readme.md

 ### Scripts

+`npm start` will launch the server in default configuration.
+For more info about configuration run `npm start -- --help` (For `npm` wants the argument vector for the command it's running after `--`.)

-`npm start` will start the node server and a compiler watching for changes in the files compiled for the client-side.
+`npm run start-watcher` will start the node server and a compiler watching for changes in the files compiled for the client-side.
 This is useful when you're trying to create or debug your custom elements.

 `npm run start-server-build-once` will start the server which will compile all the elements and make them ready to be served.